-The Commonwealth of Massachusetts has three mandatoy disclosures for buyers that real estate agents are required to provide to buyers during the course of their real estate transactions.
+The Commonwealth of Massachusetts has three mandatory disclosures for buyers that real estate agents are required to provide to buyers during the course of their real estate transactions.
 Often, they are given to buyers at the last minute.
-To be as transparent as possible with our buyers, we feel that it is important for buyers to understand these issues up front, even before they begin looking at homes or deciding which agent they would like to work with.
+To be as transparent as possible with our buyers, we feel that it is important to understand these issues up front, even before looking at homes or deciding which agent to work with.

 We are aware that some brokerages modify some of these forms from their original formats.
 We do not modify these forms.
 Therefore, we have provided links to the original forms on the state’s website.

 AGENCY DISCLOSURE NOTICE:

 Agents are required to provide this form to potential buyers at the first personal meeting to discuss a specific residential property.
 If there is no personal meeting between the agent and the buyer, this form must be presented electronically or through some other means before the agent enters into a contract with a consumer.

 Because the wrong choice could be very costly, we think that buyers should learn about the different types of agents that they can work with before they even step into an open house or begin looking at homes with an agent.
 That way buyers can make an informed decision about the relationship that they will have and the services that they may or may not legally receive from the agent that will help them with one of the most expensive decisions of their lives.

 Here is a link to the “MASSACHUSETTS MANDATORY REAL ESTATE LICENSEE-CONSUMER RELATIONSHIP DISCLOSURE” (aka Agency Disclosure) on the state’s website:

-This link will provide you with the Agency Disclosure form that you will be asked to sign when you work with Greater Boston Home Team as a buyer:
+This link will provide you with a sample of the Agency Disclosure form that you will be asked to sign when you work with Greater Boston Home Team as a buyer:

 LEAD PAINT NOTIFICATION AND DISCLOSURE: